mantidproject/documents/Design/Workbench/design-layout.md

 Summary
 =======

-This document describes the design of the new matplotlib-based workbench that will replace MantidPlot.
+This document describes the layout and high-level details of the new matplotlib-based workbench that will replace MantidPlot.

 Workflow
 ========